chromium/chromium/docs/webapps/integration-testing-framework.md

 This will download the data from the sheet into csv files in the [data/][script-data-dir] directory:

 * `actions.csv` This describes all actions that can be used in the required coverage tests (processed or unprocessed).
 * `coverage_required.csv` This is the full list of all tests needed to fully cover the Web App system.
-The first column specifies the platforms for testing, and the test starts on the fifth column.
+The first column specifies the platforms for testing, and the test starts on the second column.

 ### Generating test descriptions & coverage